Lacerdash/ML-for-Churn-predicting/README.md

 - Ploting relevants graphs for analysis
 - Ceation of functions in a python file ([helper.py](https://github.com/Lacerdash/ML-for-Churn-predicting/blob/master/helpers.py)) for a more clean notebook.

-Detailed documentation of the ETL and EDA processes can be found in this [notebook](), which covers data cleaning, handling missing values, data exploration, and preliminary analysis.
+Detailed documentation of the ETL and EDA processes can be found in this [notebook](https://github.com/Lacerdash/ML-for-Churn-predicting/blob/master/Churn_Data_Cleansing_and_Exploration.ipynb), which covers data cleaning, handling missing values, data exploration, and preliminary analysis.

 ---

-### **2 - Creating and Comparing models**
+### **2 - Creating, Selecting and Optimizing models**

 The second part of the project is dedicated to:

-- Process the data from the first part "1 - Extract, Transform and Load" to create and compare models.
+- Process the [encoded_churn_data.csv](https://github.com/Lacerdash/ML-for-Churn-predicting/blob/master/data/encoded_churn_data.csv) file generated in the first part: "1 - Extract, Transform and Load" to create and compare models"
-    - Treating null and NaN data;
-    - Treating missing data in the zone columns
-    - Transforming categorical columns into binary columns (0, 1)
-    - Removing useless columns
+    - Creating new columns
-    - Saving the DataFrame in a parquet file
+    - Scaling data
+    - Balacing data
-- Creating Models
+- Creating Baseline Models
-    - Vectorizing the data (Vector Assembler)
-    - Creating 4 models (Linear Regression, Decision Tree Regressor, Random Forest Regressor and Gradient-boosted tree Regressor)
+    - Creating 9 models (Decision Tree Regressor, Random Forest Regressor, Logistic Regression, KNeighborsClassifier, SVC, GradientBoostingClassifier, GaussianNB, AdaBoostClassifier and MLPClassifier)
-- Optimizing the best model
+- Select best model basead on choosen metric
-    - Cross Validation and Hyperparameters Testing
+- Optimize best models Hyperparameters and access its results
+    - Usinig nested Cross validation to peform hyperparameter tunning and model assessment (You can check my in depth notebook on [Nested Cross Validation](https://github.com/Lacerdash/Nested-Cross-Validation))
+- Save model

-All activities performed are documented in this [notebook]().
+All activities performed are documented in this [notebook](https://github.com/Lacerdash/ML-for-Churn-predicting/blob/master/ModelCreation_Selection_Optimization.ipynb).

 ---

-## Semana 3
+## **3 - ...**

 Working ...